bogusheva/GuitarWorks-Store/README.md

 # Guitarworks

-It's my Capstone Project after studying JavaScript block at Frontend Development Course at Beetroot Academy.
+It's my Capstone Project after studying JavaScript block in Frontend Development Course at Beetroot Academy.
 My first store site is made with Vanilla JavaScript using a responsive design.
-It has few pages: home, catalog and news.
-Catalog let sort products in different ways, make buy/notify order.
+It has a few pages: home, catalogue and news.
+The catalogue lets sort products in different ways, and make buy/notify orders.
 This web application uses Unsplash Image API and Swiper slider to display images.

 [GuitarWorks site](https://guitarworks.netlify.app/)